kdungs/clafoutis-example/README.md

 # clafoutis-example

-An example of how to use clafoutis
+An example of how to use [Clafoutis](https://github.com/kdungs/clafoutis).